Madrid · Operators

 The Madrid-headquartered group has a multi-continental operating history.
 Spain, Portugal, the rest of the Eurozone, the UK, plus deep books across Mexico, Brazil, Chile, Colombia, Peru, and the wider LatAm pipeline.
 The operating capability is genuine and the references are dense.
 The US revenue line trails the home-market and LatAm-market scale by a wide margin.
 The US is sitting at single digits of group revenue when it should sit at twenty or thirty.

 The instinct is to bring more LatAm flag projects into the US deck.
 The logic is clean.
 The infrastructure work the operator did in Mexico City, Sao Paulo, Santiago, and Bogota is the same shape the US is buying, so put it in front.
 The problem is what the US procurement officer does with the page.
-The LatAm book, as written, reads as parallel-and-irrelevant: a different procurement framework, a different bonding regime, a different sovereign or municipal owner, a different currency on the contract value, a different language describing the outcome.
-The US reader scans, recognises none of the categories that the US buys in, and treats the LatAm book as background.
+The LatAm book, as written, lands as parallel-and-irrelevant: a different procurement framework, a different bonding regime, a different sovereign or municipal owner, a different currency on the contract value, a different language describing the outcome.
+The US buyer scans, recognises none of the categories that the US buys in, and treats the LatAm book as background.

 Operator shapes inside Madrid.

 • Industrials and infrastructure.
 Madrid-headquartered operators inside and around the Iberdrola, Acciona, Ferrovial, ACS, and Sacyr ecosystems running US project pipelines in transport, water, energy, and social infrastructure.
-The US procurement officer expects US past-performance translation, US bonding capacity, and US procurement framework fluency before LatAm and European credentials are read as material.
+The US procurement officer expects US past-performance translation, US bonding capacity, and US procurement framework fluency before LatAm and European credentials land as material.

 • Telecoms.
 Operators inside the Telefonica ecosystem running US enterprise channels, US carrier interconnects, and US data-centre adjacencies.
 The US enterprise buyer expects a US category claim, US compliance posture, and US peer references before the Iberian and LatAm subscriber base signals anything.